natural-mess/Deep-Learning-Specialization/C1-NeuralNetworks-and-DeepLearning/Week3/Notes/README.md

 What you see in this example is where you might have a tanh activation function for the hidden layer and sigmoid for the output layer.
 So the activation functions can be different for different layers.
 And sometimes to denote that the activation functions are different for different layers, we might use square brackets superscripts as well to indicate that $g^{[1]}$ may be different than $g^{[2]}$.

-One of the downsides of both the sigmoid function and the tan h function is that if z is either very large or very small, then the gradient of the derivative of the slope of this function becomes very small.
+One of the downsides of both the sigmoid function and the tanh function is that if z is either very large or very small, then the gradient of the derivative of the slope of this function becomes very small.
 So if z is very large or z is very small, the slope of the function either ends up being close to zero and so this can slow down gradient descent.
 So one other choice that is very popular in machine learning is what's called the rectified linear unit (ReLU).

 |z|	sigmoid(z)| (slope)|
 |-|-|-|